Scottyp7/AliFit./README.md

 Version 1.1 - Completed 09/07/2024
     Includes all front end applications.

-Version 1.2 Completed 11/07/24
+Version 1.2 - Branch Created for CRUD Operations.
-    Updated code for responsiveness on smaller screens.

-Version 1.3 Completed 14/07/2024
+Version 1.3 - Crud Branch Merged to Main Branch.
-    Backend applications with functionality for Admin.jsx completed

-version 1.4 Completed 16/07/2024
-    EC2 instance created with domain name alifit.com.au

-version 2.0 completed 18/07/2024
-    Application uploaded to GitHub and hosted on AWS.

 GitBranch - Crud
     This is part of future development which queries the backend application to create, update and delete.

+Git Branch - Workout Log
+    This is part of future development which allows users to login and track their workout progress and favourite workouts.
+The stakeholder enters all workout information through a form.